 Toys can be great.
 Organizing them is another story.
-Using our WHOLE•istic approach to organizing we will help you create functional, intuitive solutions that transform your cluttered chaos into a play space you enjoy looking at and that your kids can easily help clean up themselves!
+Using Let Laura's WHOLE•istic approach to organizing, you can create functional, intuitive solutions that transform your cluttered chaos into a play space you enjoy looking at and that your kids can easily help clean up themselves!

 Like many New Yorkers, combining the toy collection with other spaces is a challenge.
 The goal is to be able to know what you have, easily find your kid's toys, and have it look good!

 Here is your step-by-step guide to optimizing your space and organizing your toys!

 1. Sort & Categorize: Gather all toys in one place.
 Being able to see everything in totality will make it easier to go through and declutter while also being able to understand the different types and quantities of items you have.

 2. Donate, Trash & Recycle: Toss or recycle any incomplete or broken toys.
 Only donate toys in good condition and complete sets.
 The general rule of thumb is if you wouldn’t want it (i.e. a costume with a missing part or a puzzle without all the pieces) then somebody else doesn’t either.
 You can drop textile items at a store like H&M that sends them straight to textile recycling facilities.
 During COVID-19 it has been challenging to find a place to accept toy donations.
 Currently, we know Room To Grow is accepting them.

 PRO TIP: Do the first round of edits sans kids and for the toys, you get stuck on, involve your little one in the decision-making process.
 Let them decide which items they would like to keep and which they would like to donate to another child who may not have toys as they do.
 Creating the opportunity for your child to give to others instills a sense of responsibility to take care of what they have.

 3. Measure your space, utilizing the backs of doors, vertical and floor space.